ShahinSecLab/Write-Ups/Web-Attacks/sql-injection-union-retrieving-data/README.md

   <img src="images/step1-1.png" width="600">
 </p>

-I also tested the input with additional quotes and noticed that the error behavior changed.
+I also tested the input with additional quotes (`''`).
+This time, the application returned a normal response instead of an SQL error.
 This showed that the application was directly using the user input inside an SQL query.

 <p align="center">
   <img src="images/step1-2.png" width="600">